 I thought, okay, Lord, you’ve got this.
 This is a story to tell.

 Janice says the JOG is focused on spurring a conversation about generosity, which is something that most people don’t talk about outside of the context of how much or where to give.
-“We talk about the heart and the why of generosity,” she says.
+Instead, during the JOG, they talked “about the heart and the why of generosity,” she says.

 The most surprising part?
-“People are surprised how much fun it is to talk about something they never talk about,” says Janice.
+“People are surprised how much fun it is to talk about something they never talk about,” Janice says.
 “I have seen over and over again where families, and husbands and wives, have become so much more well-aligned in their giving.
 And I’ve seen families walk away with great ideas for how to raise their children, or their grandchildren to be more generous.”

 “At one of my first JOGs, there was a gentleman who had inherited wealth,” says Janice.
 “There was something holding him back from complete joy in terms of being generous.”
 It turned out it was guilt.